Dust attack was created as a method to analyze blockchain transactions and de-anonymize users.

 Just think of UTXO as the banknote with a certain identification/value and think of the wallet address being a compartment in your wallet that contains those banknotes.
 When the wallet constructs a new outgoing transaction, it will combine several UTXOs from various wallet addresses to get as close to the transaction amount as possible, the exceeding amount will then be transferred to a new change address.

-For example, a wallet that has an address that has one UTXO of 100 Bitcoin alongside with other addresses that have smaller amounts, the 100 Bitcoin UTXO address will normally never be combined in a transaction with the other addresses.
+For example, a wallet that has an address that has one UTXO of 100 Bitcoin alongside other addresses that have smaller amounts, the 100 Bitcoin UTXO address will normally never be combined in a transaction with the other addresses.

 However, if the attacker places a tiny amount of dust and an additional UTXO is added to the 100 Bitcoin address.
 Then it is possible that when the user makes a transaction with his other addresses, the dust UTXO of the 100 Bitcoin address might also be added to the transaction.
-In that case, the attacker knows that those addresses and especially the 100 Bitcoin address belong to the same wallet of the same person or entity.
+In that case, the attacker knows that those addresses, and especially the 100 Bitcoin addresses belong to the same wallet of the same person or entity.